Max Dehn, Axel Thue, and the Undecidable

-The trees corresponding to the two sides of the equation are displayed in figure~\ref{treefigure}.
+The two trees corresponding to both sides of the equation are displayed in figure~\ref{treefigure}.
 Vice versa, a binary tree corresponds to a term.
 In summary, we see that Thue had already imagined the famous correspondence between trees and terms.
-Generalizations of this occur in Post's work on \emph{canonical systems} \cite{post0}.
+Generalizations of this occur in Post's work on canonical systems \cite{post0}.

-Now, \emph{term rewriting} means that such trees are transformed into other trees in single steps by replacing (i.e., rewriting) parts according to certain rules.
-Thue thought of this term rewriting problem as an algorithmic problem about the relation between two given trees $A$ and $B$ in his 1910 paper \cite[p.
-280]{thue}:\footnote{Engl. translation: ... so we ask in other words, whether one can find trees $C_1 C_2 \ldots C_h$, such that $A \sim C_1 \sim C_2 \sim \ldots \sim C_h \sim B$.} \begin{quote} ... so fragen wir mit anderen Worten, ob man solche B\"aume $C_1 C_2 \ldots C_h$ finden kann, sodass $A \sim C_1 \sim C_2 \sim \ldots \sim C_h \sim B$. \end{quote} Thue even claimed its possible unsolvability by continuing: \begin{quote} Eine L\"osung dieser Aufgabe im allgemeinsten Falle d\"urfte \\ vielleicht mit un\"uberwindlichen Schwierigkeiten verbunden sein.\footnote{Engl. translation in \cite{stth}: A solution of this problem in the most general case may perhaps be connected with unsurmountable difficulties.} \end{quote}
+Now, term rewriting means that such trees are transformed into other trees in single steps by replacing (i.e., rewriting) parts according to certain rules.
+Thue thought of this term rewriting problem as an algorithmic problem about the relation between two given trees $A$ and $B$ in his 1910 paper: \begin{quote} ... so we ask in other words, whether one can find trees $C_1 C_2 \ldots C_h$, such that $A \sim C_1 \sim C_2 \sim \ldots \sim C_h \sim B$.\footnote{German original in \cite[p.
+280]{thue}: ... so fragen wir mit anderen Worten, ob man solche B\"aume $C_1 C_2 \ldots C_h$ finden kann, sodass $A \sim C_1 \sim C_2 \sim \ldots \sim C_h \sim B$.} \end{quote} Thue even claimed its possible undecidability by continuing: \begin{quote} A solution of this problem in the most general case may perhaps be connected with unsurmountable difficulties.\footnote{See \cite{stth}.
+German original in \cite[p.
+280]{thue}: Eine L\"osung dieser Aufgabe im allgemeinsten Falle d\"urfte vielleicht mit un\"uberwindlichen Schwierigkeiten verbunden sein.} \end{quote}